-The profession is at a multi-level crossroads as the pandemic wanes.
+The profession is at multilevel crossroads as the pandemic wanes.
 "Business as usual" is now better stated as "business can no longer be as usual."
-We consider the legacies of COVID-19 in the context of the social issues altering the fabric of our Union.
-Simultaneously, we must ensure that we live up to our obligation to serve as best we can the residents and companies of New York, without regard to, among other factors, wealth, size, geography, age, ethnicity, race, color, religion, gender, sexual orientation, or disability.
+We take into account the legacies of COVID-19 in the context of the social issues altering the fabric of our Union.
+Simultaneously, we must ensure that we live up to our obligation to serve as best we can the residents and companies of New